-The soil conditions at the location of the proposed new streets at Texas Research Park, Units 9, 10, 11, 12, 13 in San Antonio, Texas were obtained from drilling 13 borings to a depth of 15 feet each.
+The soil conditions at the location of the proposed new streets at Rancho Carlota Subdivision, Units 2, 3, 4, 5, 6, 7, 8 in San Antonio, Texas were obtained from 18 borings drilled to depths of 12 to 15 feet.
 Laboratory tests were performed on selected specimens to evaluate the engineering characteristics of various soil strata encountered in the borings.

-The results of our exploration, laboratory testing and engineering evaluation indicate the underlying clays at this site are moderately plastic to highly plastic.
-Potential vertical movements on the order of 2 to 4 $\frac{1}{2}$ inches were estimated.
+The results of our exploration, laboratory testing and engineering evaluation indicate the underlying clays at this site are moderately plastic to highly plastic in character.
+Potential vertical movements on the order of 3 to 4 1⁄2 inches were estimated.

-The proposed pavements at this site may be supported by flexible pavement sections.
+The proposed streets at this site may consist of flexible pavement sections.
 Cut and fill information is not available for our review at this time.
-Brown clay or tan clay or tan clay to tan calcareous clay subgrades are anticipated.
-At the time of construction, if the final street subgrade consists of material other than encountered in our borings, the recommendations may have to be revised.
+Clay subgrades are anticipated.
+At the time of construction, if the final street subgrade consists of material other than encountered in the borings, the recommendations may have to be revised.
 Pavement section recommendations for Local and Collector type streets are presented.